django-crispy-forms/django-crispy-forms/docs/crispy_tag_forms.rst

 AJAX validation recipe
 ~~~~~~~~~~~~~~~~~~~~~~

-One easy way to validate a crispy-form through AJAX and re-render the resulting form errors if any is to set up a view, that validates the form and renders its html using ``render_crispy_form`` to finally return this html to the client AJAX request.
+You may wish to validate a crispy-form through AJAX to re-render any resulting form errors.
+One way to do this is to set
+up a view that validates the form and renders its html using ``render_crispy_form``.
+This html is then returned to the
+client AJAX request.
 Let's see an example.

 Our server side code could be::